nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 * public EnhancedArray(int capacity) creating a new array of the specified capacity.
 * public int size() returning the capacity of the array.
 * public int get(int index) returning the element at the specified index.
-* public void set(int index, int value) setting the element at the specified index with value
+* public void set(int index, int value) setting the element at the specified index with value.
 * public boolean contains(int value) returning true if the specified value is contained within the array.
 * public void resetZero() setting all the elements to 0.
-* public void resetRandom() setting all the elements to random values between [0, size()]
+* public void resetRandom() setting all the elements to random values between [0, size()].
 * public int[] toArray() returning a copy of the internal array.

 Refer to the following UML diagram and the JavaDoc documentation for further inspiration.